 The trip to your local Chinese grocery store is so worth it for these chow mein noodles.
-Don't try to skimp and use spaghetti - that's just wrongggg.
+You could try to skimp and use spaghetti - but it won't be the same!

 Also, yes I am allergic to sesame seeds, but the person I was cooking dinner for isn't so I put them on her dish! :)